 - Open a terminal in the Scrapy project directory.

-- Run the spider with the -O feed export option to write items to a .json file.
+- Run the spider with -O and a .json output file.

-- Inspect the exported file to confirm the JSON array contains items.
+- Open the exported file to confirm the crawl wrote one valid JSON array.

 Mohd Shakir Zakaria is a cloud architect with deep roots in software development and open-source advocacy.
 Certified in AWS, Red Hat, VMware, ITIL, and Linux, he specializes in designing and managing robust cloud and on-premises infrastructures.